pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	</div>

 At the very minimum you only have you provide a gfe and a locus.
+As with the gfe API, the structures of the GFE are returned by default.
+Set the *structures* parameter to 0 if you don't care about each feature in the GFE allele.

-Here is an example of a json object that can be posted to the gfe API:
+Here is an example of a JSON object that can be posted to the sequence API:

 .. sourcecode:: js